pgm-jentecoussement/pgm-jentecoussement/README.md

 - 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with life
-- 💬 Ask me about depression
+- 💬 Ask me about anything
 - 📫 How to reach me: on the link to my linkedin page
 - 😄 Pronouns: /
 - ⚡ Fun fact: sus